If you are interested in learning about our special measures in response to COVID-19 in regards to health and safety click here.

 - 2019 T4SUM when requested upon audit.

-- NOW AVAILABLE: Non-Deferrable Expenses stream:
+- Non-Deferrable Expenses stream:

 - Your 9-digit CRA business number

 - If a partner in a partnership is applying, the legal name of the partner applying for the loan.

 - For corporations, your T2 General form for the most recent tax year (2018 or 2019 only).

 - If unincorporated, you’ll need your T1 General form for the most recent tax year (2018 or 2019 only).